itisusama-writer/152410/chapter-6.md

 The words came out harsh, sharp—but Areeba's hand flew to her own mouth, her eyes wide with shock.
 When she lowered it, she was glaring at nothing, at the air, at herself.

 "Let me talk to her," Areeba hissed to herself.
-"This is my cousin.
+"This is my sister.
 My family.
 Let me handle this."

 Watching someone argue with themselves was surreal in a way Ayesha couldn't quite process.
 Areeba's face shifted through micro-expressions—anger, frustration, pleading—her lips moving silently as if having an internal conversation.